-The Okey Dokey Incident by Sue Oakes
+The Okey Dokey Incident

 What follows is a true account of what happened at this establishment, although it has nothing to do with the food, service or management.
 I've patronized it many times, although not lately, for reasons which will become obvious.
 It had a split personality: a fun place for kids, (low prices on the kids menu), with some nights having cartoon or TV characters entertaining in the dining room (wanna eat with Barney?).
 But it also had a large bar, catering to a twenty something crowd as well.